-Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
+Balance Billing - When a provider (such as a doctor or hospital or dentist) bills a patient more than the plan's allowed cost-sharing amount.
 As a member of Providence Medicare Focus Medical (HMO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to balance bill or otherwise charge you more than the amount of cost sharing your plan says you must pay.
+An Out-of-Network Provider or Out-of-Network Facility may balance bill the difference between the Allowed Amount and the amount the provider charged.